 Step 1: The UE/EEC invokes UE Identifier API exposed by the EES.
 The request includes the CN assigned private IP address of the UE and the access token.

 Step 2: On receiving the UE Identifier API request, the EES verifies the access token and then invokes Nnef_UEId_Get service operation for translating the UE's Private IP address to its UE ID.
 EES includes the received IP Address in the request message.

+Editor’s note: How NEF gets the SUPI for the IP address is FFS.

 Step 3: The NEF invokes the Nudm_SDM_Get request and sends the corresponding SUPI in the request.